 Much like adults, children can experience anxiety.

 It is advised to prevent anxiety in children.
-Experiencing intense anxiety can cause children certain problems, including difficulties sleeping and eating, or in their relationships with people around them.
+Experiencing intense anxiety can cause children certain problems, including difficulties sleeping and eating, relationship problems or difficulties in accomplishing daily activities.

 Anxiety in children can be the result of various factors.
 It may occur due to the following: